timkendrick/timkendrick.github.io/_posts/blog/2016-03-22-switching-to-vim.md

 The trouble is, learning Vim is *hard*.
 Not in the sense that any one aspect of it is particularly complicated, it's just that it does everything so differently to other tools.
 And there's a hell of a lot of it to learn.
 It's got hundreds of commands, a huge set of very-much-non-standard keyboard shortcuts (which behave differently in each of the several modes), its own proprietary programming language – it's even gone to the trouble of inventing its own vocabulary (seriously, words vs `WORDS`? `yank` instead of `copy`?
 I don't know who this Bram Moolenaar character is, but it definitely seems like he's been taking full advantage of his country's relaxed drug laws).
 It's particularly frustrating if you consider yourself pretty nifty with OS X's keyboard shortcuts and all the ins and outs of its UI/windowing/text-editing behavior, seeing as it's all completely different in Vim.

-In short, I found learning Vim to be a bit like painstakingly deciphering the operating instructions for some elaborate piece of disused Soviet military apparatus which, once mastered, you can then use to repeatedly punch yourself in the face at a far quicker rate than you would normally be able to.
+In short, I found learning Vim to be a bit like painstakingly deciphering the operating instructions for some elaborate piece of disused Soviet military apparatus which, once mastered, you can then use to repeatedly punch yourself in the face at a far quicker rate than you would usually be able to manage.

 After a couple of days blundering around with Vim's thorough-but-dense `:help` command and increasing StackOverflow's ad revenue by 300%, I bit the bullet and bought a copy of [Practical Vim](https://pragprog.com/book/dnvim2/practical-vim-second-edition).
 That was probably the best $23 I've ever spent, seeing as without it I'd probably have a permanent thousand-yard stare to go with my broken arm.